JustaNormalMann/Pathfinding_cost_exercise/AI_Assignment1/README.md

 # How to run the program
-A simple step by step by on how to run the code (considering the user already has python 3.12 or higher with an IDE downloaded):
+A simple step by step guide on how to run the code (considering the user already has python 3.12 or higher with an IDE):
 1. Ensure that the given packages which are used in this program is downloaded. <br>If not, then use "requirements.txt" to download them<br>